Quasi-stationary distributions in reducible state spaces: Reducible state spaces with several communication classes

-\begin{rem} The above result also allows to study reducible processes with denumerably many communication classes, provided that the quantity $j_{i_0}$ defined in~\eqref{eq:def-j_i} is finite for all $i_0$.
-In particular, each $E_i$, $i\notin \overline F$, may contain several communication classes. \erem \end{rem}
+\begin{rem} { The above result also allows to study reducible processes with denumerably many communication classes.
+In particular, $E_\emptyset$ may contain infinitely many communication classes.
+In particular, our proof applies to cases where there exists a denumerable sequence $(E_i)_i\geq 1$ satisfying (B1), (B2) and (B4) such that $F_\ell$ is a finite set for all $\ell\geq 0$.} \erem \end{rem}